23 Jun Style & Storage

 You want beautiful cabinets that look great and are fully functional.
 You could say that cabinets are that tricky piece of the puzzle that needs to fit just right.
 Not only will they complement or even set the tone for a room, they provide organization and storage for items ranging from kitchenware to video games.
 Naturally, poorly-designed cabinets are more trouble than they’re worth, and do not project the elegant or modern appearance preferred.
 They should be avoided.
 But how do you determine which cabinets are right for you?
 What style best reflects your needs or even your personality?

 First off, map out your project, consider your budget and figure out how many cabinets you’ll need.
 Are you remodeling more than one room?
 If you are doing the entire house you may choose to be chic by having all cabinets reflect the style of a single theme.
 It’s something to consider because it’s a specialty that is much more difficult to achieve when you are doing but one room at a time.
+Take a look at these amazing DIY Tool Storage Ideas you can apply at home and get more organized.

 If you are working on a single room, take a look at the existing décor.
 Do you want to match it?
 There are some interesting design combinations that benefit from having contrasting cabinets.
 It’s all about what you want to achieve.
 In some cases, new cabinets are a necessity, such as in a home currently being built.
 In the case of a remodel, the style may be of secondary concern.
 Perhaps you’re installing new appliances and are working to maximize counter space.